vinlin24/strutils/README.md

 parses the input at the command line.
 If you intend a string with whitespace to be parsed as one token, be sure to follow your shell's quoting rules.
 Reading from stdin always treats the string as one token.

+### upper

+Apply Python's str.upper() or str.capitalize() on the input words.

+EXAMPLES:

+    $ upper -n 'hello there'
+    HELLO THERE

+    $ echo -e " hello\n    there" | upper -t
+     Hello
+        There

+    $ echo 'hello THERE' | upper -tf
+    Hello There

+    $ echo 'hello-there-general-kenobi' | upper -td '-'
+    Hello-There-General-Kenobi

+NOTE: If you supply multiple strings as a whitespace-separated list at the command line, it will be interpreted as the concatenation of the strings with a single space joining them.
+Use quoting to preserve whitespace in your shell script.
+The determining of WORDs when using title case is done WITHIN each input STRING.
+That is, the single token "hello there" will still be treated as two WORDs.